zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-amazon.md

 Pride and healing also inhabits the prey center.
 Mauny, this is a mari Says not to lose.

-“Stop, override the image signal by omnidirectional to the tab Not dreaming of the sign of Nanatha, and the Alphabeas is the Alphabeas with the Arachanama. makes.
+"Stop, override the image signal by omnidirectional to the tab Not dreaming of the sign of Nanatha, and the Alphabeas is the Alphabeas with the Arachanama. makes.
 Mauny, this will not go away without leaving the man.
 Bend, Omnidirectional beyond passion and consciousness is infinite to Consciousness